 Cleaning the wound

 - Even if the wound does not appear serious, clean it immediately with soap and water for 10 to 15 minutes.
-If you have been exposed to the animal's mucous membranes (eye, mouth, nose), rinse thoroughly with water without soap for several minutes.
+Rinse mucous membranes (such as eyes, mouth, or nose) exposed to the animal’s saliva with clean water (no soap) for several minutes.

-- Promptly call Info-Santé 811.
-A nurse will tell you if it is necessary that you consult a doctor.
+- Required health care (wound care and vaccination against tetanus and rabies): A nurse will tell you if it is necessary that you consult a doctor.
 For the Terres-Cries-de-la-Baie-James and Nunavik regions, contact your medical clinic.

 Depending on the assessment of the situation, a series of vaccines started given soon after a bite, scratch or contact with the saliva of a potentially infected animal is an effective way to prevent rabies.